Weekend in Mandalay – An Itinerary for 48 Hours in Mandalay, Myanmar

 Warm, dusty and windy, the city’s allure isn’t immediately apparent, but follow our weekend in Mandalay itinerary and you’ll soon be charmed by this intriguing former capital.

-A Weekend in Mandalay – An Itinerary
+Weekend in Mandalay – An Itinerary for 48 Hours in Mandalay, Myanmar

 Located in Mandalay’s most picturesque neighbourhood, on the southeast corner of the walled city, the Hotel by the Red Canal is the city’s most stylish boutique property with polished floorboards, local textiles, a leafy garden, and swimming pool.
 More affordable and centrally located, mid-range Hotel Amazing Mandalay, new when we visited a few months ago, is in a renovated Art Deco building on a busy main road within walking distance of the train station.